sux21/Experimental_Evolution/pgap_annotation_methods.md

-# Alternative method of finding gene presence absence variations (Annotation by PGAP and gene presence absence analysis by Panaroo)

 # Re-do gene presence absence analysis: results are in this new directory ``genes_pav``.

 ## Use cleaned genomes for 19_1_9 and 19_4_7